a nonprofit membership organization

 Although much personal sacrifice was required in order for Sokol to survive, especially during the depression years, the years were memorable.
 Musical inspiration was provided by the Sokol Band which performed at all our activities.
 Annual events included the posvícení (a bazaar type event with a gym program and dinner), a May celebration complete with a greased maypole to climb for gifts awaiting at the top, Czech Independence Day in October, masquerade, Halloween, Easter, and New Year's Dances were traditional.
 Mother's and Father's Day socials were held.
 Socials many times were held for no particular reason, but just to get together.
 In the early days, gymnasts traveled by buggy to get to classes.
 Apparatus was limited, but other activities took its place; marching and singing were popular.
 Tug of war was enjoyed and hand apparatus was used.
 Exhibitions (veřejně cvičeni) were held locally each year and together with other units.
 We also had akademie (programs on the stage).
 Gymnasts from neighboring units visited each other and participated in exhibitions.
 Exhibitions have continued in Ennis through the years.

 We are proud each year to be part of the National Polka Festival.
 We have a float or a marching unit of gymnasts in the parade each year as well as polka bands at the activity center.
 We also have participated annually in Heritage Day at the State Fair of Texas in Dallas.
 The unit's first participation in this event was in 1936 in the Cotton Bowl.
 The unit also performed in the Czech Sesquicentennial program in the Cotton Bowl in 1986.
 Other memorable performances include pre-game and half-time performances at Texas Stadium in Irving.
 As testimony to the brotherhood of our organization, we have enjoyed a close association with other Czech organizations.
 Many of these have shared our homes with us.
-These included Lodge Volná Čechie, SPJST 135 WFLA Texas Libbie Lodge 402, RVOS Lodge 135, and the Ennis Ladies Sewing Circle.
+These included Lodge Volná Čechie, SPJST 135 WFLA Texas Libbie Lodge 402, RVOS Lodge 135, Ennis Ladies Sewing Circle and Ellis County Czech Heritage Society of Texas.

 In 1989 Sokol KHB Ennis was honored by the Gymnastic Association of the State of Texas for its "Service to Youth".
 Further recognition was given for 80 years of continuous gymnastic training and for being the oldest such organization in the state.
 Ennis is currently the seat of the Southern District of the American Sokol Organization.
 We will continue to play a role in the preservation of the Sokol ideal and our Czech culture as we practice fellowship of men and women who pursue a program of gymnastics and physical education for its development of good health, sound moral values, and to live in harmony for mankind.
 With the philosophy of "Physical perfection should go hand in hand with a noble mind", Sokol KHB Ennis will continue to carry on the work of its forefathers.